Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

 or download and extract the repository .zip file.

-> Given that the names of the referenced NuGet packages are quiet long, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given that the names of the referenced NuGet packages are quite long, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

 ### Step 2: Register the sample application with your Azure Active Directory tenant

 There is one project in this sample.
 To register it, you can:

-- either follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Azure AD tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
+- either follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3: Configure the  UWP App (UWP-App-calling-MSGraph) to use your app registration](#step-3-configure-the-uwp-app-uwp-app-calling-msgraph-to-use-your-app-registration)
 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
 Note that this works for Visual Studio only.
   - modify the Visual Studio projects' configuration files.